How to construct an argument

 Argument mapping software

-A third tool is Rationale.
+A second tool is Rationale.
 On its website you will find many videos and other materials on argument mapping and critical thinking.

 Argumentation schemes